dlfaults/HowRealAreThey/README.md

-# **Replication package for the ICSE 2025 submission: "Real Faults in Deep Learning Fault Benchmarks: How Real Are They?"**
+# **Replication package for the submission: "Real Faults in Deep Learning Fault Benchmarks: How Real Are They?"**

 ## Systematic Literature Analysis